Snoqualmie Pass — Summer

 Rock Creek Trailhead

-Snow Lake is the most-hiked trail at Snoqualmie Pass and one of the busiest in the Washington Cascades — and it earns every step.
-The trail climbs through dense forest before breaking into open subalpine terrain above treeline, with sweeping views back toward the pass before descending to the lakeshore.
-Chair Peak, The Temple, and Kaleetan Peak frame the water on three sides, creating one of the most dramatic lake settings in the Alpine Lakes Wilderness.
-The trail typically doesn't fully clear snow until late July.
-A Northwest Forest Pass is required at the Rock Creek Trailhead; arrive well before 8am on summer weekends or expect to park roadside.
+Snow Lake is the most-hiked trail at Snoqualmie Pass and one of the busiest in the Washington Cascades.
+The trail climbs through dense forest before breaking into open subalpine terrain with sweeping views back toward the pass, then descends to a stunning lakeshore framed by Chair Peak, The Temple, and Kaleetan Peak.
+The trail typically does not fully clear snow until late July.
+Start well before 8am on summer weekends or expect to park roadside.

 beExploring / Snoqualmie Pass